frederic-perez/AmE-dictionary/dictionary.md

 __telltale__
 __temp__ (temps) _n_ :two: Temperature. _Subzero temps._ _Temps dropped into the 30s._
 __tempering__ _A tempering experience_
+__tempest in a teapot__ _idiom_ Tempest in a teapot (American English), or storm in a teacup (British English), is an idiom meaning a small event that has been exaggerated out of proportion.
+There are also lesser known or earlier variants, such as tempest in a teacup, storm in a cream bowl, tempest in a glass of water, storm in a wash-hand basin, and storm in a glass of water.
 __tempestuous__
 __tenants__
 __tendrils__ _n_